Internship and establishment of the official

 Your administration issues a tenure order.

-Dismissal for occupational insufficiency
+Dismissal for Professional Insufficiency

 If your employer administration determines that you do not have the professional skills required to perform the duties corresponding to your grade, it may dismiss you for professional insufficiency.